Get Hardware Hash for Windows Autopilot

 Get-CMCollectionMember -CollectionName “Test VMs” | D:\temp\Get-WindowsAutopilotInfo.ps1 -OutputFile D:\temp\deviceinfo.csv

-Get Device Hardware Hash Details From SCCM
+3. Get Device Hardware Hash Details From SCCM

-Follow the below steps to get the details.
+Follow the steps below to get the details.

-• From the result, select “Windows AutoPilot Device Information” report and Run the report.
+• From the result, select “Windows AutoPilot Device Information” report and run the report.

 • Export the result to CSV file.